24 Mar 1900 Death From Lockjaw Gravesend Reporter

 Mr Henry Packman (son) took his family of 9 to America, and they are all living and well in and around Webster City, Ohio.
 One of his sons, referring in a recent letter to his lately deceased grandmother, writes - "Now I want you to get some pictures of monuments and the prices and see how much money we can raise to put them up a nice monument."
 Her eyesight was wonderfully keen up to the last, and she retained extraordinary powers of vitality.
 It was the writer's pleasure to be invited to afternoon tea with her when she had scored her 93rd year, and despite the proffered assistance of ladies, she insister on getting ready and making the tea and clearing the table afterwards.
 She was greatly attahced to her home, as is substantiated by the fact that she occupied one house for 50 years, and not for a single night slept elsewhere during that period.
 She was a devout worshipper, and only during the last few years absented herself from divine service.

-13 February 1902 - Problems at Longfield Station
+13 Feb 1902 Problems at Longfield Station Hansard

 Sometime ago it was proposed by Mr Robson, at a parish council meeting, taht a committee should be formed to carry out the above, and a meeting of the parishioners was called together for that purpose, and resulted in the most successful fete ever held in Longfield.